Blog Post 3

 Backup payment method Back to Top

 Optional payment methods that can be added to your ad account.
 Backup payment methods are used when there is a problem with your primary payment method.
+Employing automated payment systems ensure a smooth switch to a backup method if the primary one fails.

 Bid Back to Top